hackclub/hackclub/workshops/BitEx/README.md

 ### 4) JavaScript

 Now it's time to fetch the realtime Bitcoin prices and actually show it on the browser screen instead of showing `Loading...` all the time.
+First, navigate to your `index.js` file and let's start writing!

 ```js
 const div = document.querySelector(".bitcoin");